damisahlab/claustrum-uncertainty-surprise/README.md

 # Abstract

 We recorded single-neuron activity from the human claustrum (CLA), anterior cingulate cortex (ACC), and amygdala (AMY) during aversive learning.
 CLA and ACC neurons showed structured, task-related responses, whereas AMY neurons were weakly modulated.
-CLA neurons uniquely encoded uncertainty and prediction errors, providing the first direct evidence that the claustrum supports predictive processing and coordinates distributed neural systems during adaptive behavior.
+CLA neurons encoded uncertainty and prediction errors, providing the first cellular level evidence that the human claustrum may play a role in predictive processing and in coordinating distributed neural systems during adaptive behavior.

 ![](cla_uncertainty_pe.png)